Understanding and Reviewing Financial Aid Award Letters

 Work-study program terms

-If work-study opportunities are included in your financial aid offer, ask the admissions counselor:
+If work-study opportunities are included in your financial aid award offer, ask the admissions counselor:

 - What jobs are available to you?